dlight-js/homepage/apps/homepage/public/docs/basic-usages/best-practices.md

 export default App
 ```
 ----
-But of course you can do what the fk you want in DLight and don't need to follow any of the rules.
+But of course you can do what the xx you want in DLight and don't need to follow any of the rules.